-As of December 4, 2020, the Company had not yet commenced operations.
-All activity for the period from October 2, 2020 (inception) through December 4, 2020 relates to the Company's formation and the Proposed Public Offering, which is described below.
+As of December 31, 2020, the Company had not yet commenced operations.
+All activity for the period from October 2, 2020 (inception) through December 31, 2020 relates to the Company's formation and the Proposed Public Offering, which is described below.
+The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
+The Company will generate non-operating income in the form of interest income from the proceeds derived from the Proposed Public Offering.
 The Company has selected December 31 as its fiscal year end.

-The Company's ability to commence operations is contingent upon obtaining adequate financial resources through a proposed initial public offering of 10,000,000 units at \$10.00 per unit (or 11,500,000 units if the underwriters' option to purchase additional units is exercised in full) ("Units" and, with respect to the Class A ordinary shares included in such Units, the "Public Shares") which is discussed in Note 3 (the "Proposed Public Offering") and the sale of 2,666,667 warrants (or 2,866,667 warrants if the underwriters' option to purchase additional units is exercised in full) at a price of \$1.50 per warrant ("Private Placement Warrants") in a private placement (the "Private Placement") to the Company's sponsor, Reinvent Sponsor Y LLC, a Cayman Islands limited liability company ("Sponsor"), that will close simultaneously with the Proposed Public Offering.
+The Company's ability to commence operations is contingent upon obtaining adequate financial resources through a proposed initial public offering of 85,000,000 units at \$10.00 per unit (or 97,750,000 units if the underwriters' option to purchase additional units is exercised in full) ("Units" and, with respect to the Class A ordinary shares included in such Units, the "Public Shares") which is discussed in Note 3 (the "Proposed Public Offering") and the sale of 7,880,000 warrants (or 8,900,000 warrants if the underwriters' option to purchase additional units is exercised in full) at a price of \$2.50 per warrant ("Private Placement Warrants") in a private placement (the "Private Placement") to the Company's sponsor, Reinvent Sponsor Y LLC, a Cayman Islands limited liability company ("Sponsor"), that will close simultaneously with the Proposed Public Offering.

 The Company's management has broad discretion with respect to the specific application of the net proceeds of its Proposed Public Offering and the sale of Private Placement Warrants, although substantially all of the net proceeds are intended to be applied generally toward consummating a Business Combination.
-The Company's initial Business Combination must be with one or more operating businesses or assets with a fair market value equal to at least 80% of the net assets held in the Trust Account (as defined below) (net of amounts disbursed to management for working capital purposes, if permitted, and excluding the amount of any deferred underwriting discount held in Trust) at the time the Company signs a definitive agreement in connection with the initial Business Combination.
+The Company's initial Business Combination must be with one or more target businesses with an aggregate fair market value equal to at least 80% of the value of the Trust Account (as defined below) (excluding any deferred underwriting commissions and taxes payable on interest earned on the trust account) at the time of our signing a definitive agreement in connection with our initial Business Combination.
 However, the Company will only complete a Business Combination if the post-transaction company owns or acquires 50% or more of the outstanding voting securities of the target or otherwise acquires a controlling interest in the target sufficient for it not to be required to register as an investment company under the Investment Company Act of 1940, as amended, or the Investment Company Act.
 Upon the closing of the Proposed Public Offering, management has agreed that an amount equal to at least \$10.00 per Unit sold in the Proposed Public Offering, including the proceeds of the Private Placement Warrants, will be held in a trust account ("Trust Account") with Continental Stock Transfer & Trust Company acting as trustee and invested in United States government treasury bills with a maturity of 185 days or less or in money market funds investing solely in U.S. Treasuries and meeting certain conditions under Rule 2a-7 under the Investment Company Act, as determined by the Company, until the earlier of: (i) the completion of a Business Combination and (ii) the distribution of the Trust Account as described below.